lemocla/Which-way-is-up/README.md

         - To be able to store and retrieve images
         - To be able to contact the site owner
         - To receive feedback for important actions: create - update - delete
-        - To handle errors: page 404 not found, page 500 Internal Server Error page and page 403/403
+        - To handle errors: page 404 not found, page 500 Internal Server Error and page 403 access denied

 	  - #### **Non functional requirements**
          - Display artwork images and information in engaging way